Skip to content

 properties (optional)

 Computed properties that derive values from driver properties.
-Object fields: get(c) (getter), set(c, value) (optional setter), poll (enable reactive polling), description.
+Object fields: get() (getter), set(value) (optional setter), poll (enable reactive polling), description.
+The driver is in scope as driver.

 javascript